 - Create a cleaning schedule: The winter season is a busy time for sports and other school events.
 Your floor can take a real beating from all the basketball games, dances, assemblies and other activities that take place in your gym.
 That’s why you need to have a cleaning schedule that includes regular dust mopping, spot cleaning and buffing.

 - Ensure proper indoor conditions are being maintained: The cold winter weather can wreak havoc on hardwood floors.
 During the winter, cool weather and low humidity can cause wood floors to shrink and crack.
 You can help prevent this by maintaining the right indoor climate.
 Keep the gym at a comfortable temperature in the 60s or 70s, and make sure humidity levels are between 35 percent and 50 percent.

 - Use floor covers wisely: Most school gyms are used for far more than athletic events.
 School dances, assemblies, holiday celebrations, pep rallies and a host of other events are often held in the gymnasium.
 When your gym isn’t being used for a sporting event, you should cover the floor to protect it from heavy foot traffic, furniture and other hazards.
 Heavy duty gym floor covers are a smart investment that can keep your floor in better shape.

 - Monitor floor conditions for signs of winter damage: One of the best things you can do to avoid serious damage to your gym floor is to monitor its condition on a regular basis, looking for early signs of damage, such as cracking or concentrated wear and tear.
 A little vigilance can go a long way to ensuring problems are fixed quickly before they worsen and lead to more expensive repairs.

-By following these five simple tips, you can keep your gym floor in great condition no matter how frigid the winter season gets.
+By following these six simple tips, you can keep your gym floor in great condition no matter how frigid the winter season gets.